dr-matt-smith/2021-simple-router/README.md

   }
 ```

-  where routes are declares as attributes, just like Symofny !
+  where routes are declared as attributes, just like Symfony !